 Reason: To comply with the Council’s parking standards, in accordance with Policy MLP 39 of the adopted Worcestershire Minerals Local Plan, Policy WCS 8 of the adopted Worcestershire Waste Core Strategy, and Policies SP.27 and DM.24 of the adopted Wyre Forest District Local Plan.

+No truck over 3.5 Tonnes gross combination mass (GCM) going to or leaving the site shall use the Wolverley Road between the traffic island at the junction of Franche Road and Wolverley Road and the site entrance.

+Reason: To ensure highway safety, to avoid adverse impacts on amenity along transport routes, and to prevent HGV vehicles over 3.5 tonnes travelling over the Canal Road Bridge on Wolverley Road (B4189) and travelling along Sion Hill (C2136), in accordance with Policy MLP 39 of the adopted Worcestershire Minerals Local Plan, Policy WCS 8 of the adopted Worcestershire Waste Core Strategy, and Policy SP.27 of the adopted Wyre Forest District Local Plan.

+The issue is HGV vehicles travelling along this stretch of very narrow road with very narrow pavements used by school children, mothers with prams, the elderly and other vulnerable groups.
+There are routes which will allow vehicles to use Wolverley Road, turn around and enter the site from the east.
+The condition needs to ensure that the objectives are met.

+A specific condition for this purpose is needed.

-The development hereby approved shall not commence until a Heavy Goods Vehicles (HGV) Management Plan has been submitted to and approved in writing by the Mineral Planning Authority.
+The development hereby approved shall not commence until a Heavy Goods Vehicles (HGV) for vehicles over 3.5 tonnes, Management Plan has been submitted to and approved in writing by the Mineral Planning Authority.
 The Management Plan shall include but not be limited to the following:

 Measures and facilities to ensure that vehicles leaving the site do not deposit mud or other detritus on the public highway, including provision for revision in the event of the scheme being ineffective and any remedial measures to be put in place to clear the public highway of such material;